Business website technology changes fast. How do I know when it’s time to update my website?

 Mobile devices are a user change requiring a website design update.

-Today, over half of all online browsing takes place on mobile devices.
-These small screens need a different format to display web pages, called a mobile responsive.
+Today, over half of all online browsing takes place on mobile devices (that number may be far higher if you have a younger target demographic).
+These small screens need a different format to display web pages, called mobile responsive.
 This simply means that when someone views your web pages on their phone, it automatically formats the content so it’s easy to view and interact with on a small, touch screen.

 Mobile responsive design was expensive, but like many website innovations, it’s become ubiquitous and is included in most template designs.